 Yesterday, and all the twelve years of her life, she had only been Frankie.
 She was an I person who had to walk around and do things by herself.
 All other people had a we to claim, all others except her.
 When Berenice said we, she meant Honey and Big Mama, her lodge, or her church.
 The we of her father was the store.
 All members of clubs have a we to belong to and talk about.
 The soldiers in the army can say we, and even the criminals on chain-gangs.
 But the old Frankie had had no we to claim, unless it would be the terrible summer we of her and John Henry and Berenice—and that was the last we in the world she wanted.
 (42)

 It’s F. Jasmine’s imagination and her conversations with Berenice that hook the reader.
 Though F. Jasmine believes she will start anew with her brother and his wife, everyone (including the reader) knows better.
 Even though I understood this, the end still had a few surprises.
 This is a sad book in many ways, but worthwhile.
-It’s slow-moving, but it does have moments of emotional payoff.
+It’s slow-moving, but it has moments of emotional payoff.